mordauntfamilyhistory.com

 Siding with the King in the Civil War, he was inside King's Lynn during its three-week seige by parliamentarian forces, August/September 1643.
 A clause of the treaty of capitulation allowed "gentlemen strangers in the town to have liberty to depart, with every man a horse, sword and pistols" and with a guarantee for the safety of their estates.
 Charles consequently was released and retired to Little Massingham.
 However, later accused of complicity with an intended Royalist rising, the Little Massingham estates were sequestered and he retired to London with his family.
 On his death his body was carried to Little Massingham for burial.

 • Sir Charles Mordaunt 4th Bart.
 (1638 - 24th April 1664) was baptised at Fakenham Magna, Suffolk, on 11th November 1638.
-He married Elizabeth Johnson (abt 1645 - ?) of St Gregory,London, at St Bennet's, Paul's Wharf on 18th December 1663, but he died without issue.
-His widow, still only 24 years old, married Francis Godolphin, of Colston, Wiltshire at St. Botolph's, London, 16th August 1669.
+He married Elizabeth Johnson (abt 1645 - ?) of St Gregory,London, at St Benet's, Paul's Wharf on 18th December 1663, but he died without issue.
+His widow, still only 24 years old, married Francis Godolphin, of Colston, Wiltshire at St. Botolph's, Aldersgate, London, 26th August, 1669.
+Was she The Lady Elizabeth Mordaunt buried in St. Mary Magdalen, Old Fish Street, London, on 6th October, 1687?
+On her second marriage she may not have wanted to have given up her title of "Lady"

 • Catherine (Kate) Mordaunt (1640 - 1705) was baptised at Fakenham Magna, Suffolk, on 7th May 1640.
 She died unmarried and was, apparently, the last Mordaunt to be interred in the church at Little Massingham